#1

 #4

-You've drawn Queen of Swords in reversed orientation as the what they mean to you.
+You've drawn The Chariot in reversed orientation as the what they mean to you.

-Since you've drawn the reversed version, you're getting a reversed version of Perceptive energy, so it's manifesting as Cold Hearted and shows up looking like cunning, bad-tempered, overly emotional.
+Since you've drawn the reversed version, you're getting a reversed version of Direction energy, so it's manifesting as Domineering and shows up looking like accidents, delay, lack of focus, aggression.

 Take a moment to think about how this larger view of their role in your relationship together will be important in helping you move towards resolving your current conflict.